Chili Line: Route description

 Just north of Santa Fe's Union Station the line began street running Guadalupe Street before crossing a trestle over the Santa Fe River and entering the line's servicing facilities near the original depot.
 The railroad then crossed another trestle as it meandered through Santa Fe.
 The tracks then followed the right-of-way of Rio Grande Boulevard to a crest above the northwestern part of the city.
-A 22 mi two percent grade to a townsite at Buckman along the edge of the Caja del Rio where a road bridge crossed the Rio Grande, providing access to the Pajarito Plateau at the foot of the Jemez Mountains.
+A 22 mi two percent grade descended to a townsite at Buckman along the edge of the Caja del Rio where a plank bridge crossed the Rio Grande, providing access to the Pajarito Plateau at the foot of the Jemez Mountains.
 Today's Old Buckman Road roughly traces this part of the Chili Line and remnants of its grade are still visible.
-From Buckman, the line closely follows the easy grades of the Rio Grande north towards Embudo, through an iron truss bridge crossing the river at Otowi and passing through Santa Clara and Española.
-From Embudo the line began its most steep (4%) and twisting climb through the Rio Grande Gorge to Barranca where alternating but steady 1% grades led the line away from the Rio Grande towards Antonito and Alamosa.
+From Buckman, the line closely follows the easy grades alongside the Rio Grande northward, through an iron truss bridge crossing the river at Otowi and passing through Santa Clara and Española.
+From Embudo the line began its steep and twisting climb through the Rio Grande Gorge, rising 1128 ft (371m) in 7.5 miles (12.1 km) of mostly 4% gradient to Barranca, where alternating but steady 1% grades led the line away from the Rio Grande towards Antonito and Alamosa.